 You might associate cyberbullying with children and teens … but it happens in the workplace too.

-While cyberbullying is a more pressing issue in 2020, with so many employees working remotely, it’s been on the rise for some time.
-A report back in 2012 found that 80% of employees had experienced some form of cyberbullying in the past 6 months.
+While cyberbullying is a pressing issue with so many employees working remotely, it’s been on the rise for some time.
+A report found that 80% of employees had experienced some form of cyberbullying in the past six months.
 As many as 20% experienced cyberbullying on a weekly basis.

 As a leader, it’s in your interest to make sure it’s not happening, too.
 Cyberbullying may lead excellent employees to quit, and even if it doesn’t come to that, it can have a seriously damaging effect on team communication and cohesion.